ecarrascosa/ecarrascosa.github.io/_pages/about.md

   image: "/images/fort_point.png"
 ---

-I'm an aspiring data scientist with a strong interest in solving problems using machine learning algorithms and techniques
+I'm an aspiring data scientist and master in business analytics and business intelligence.